 During the Civil War, Kersey enlisted in the Missouri Home Guard in the 77th Regiment.
-Before the war closed, he was made colonel a commanded a regiment, which at different times during 1863-65 rendered valuable and efficient service, and was especially useful during the “Price’s Raid” of 1864.
+Before the war closed, he was made colonel and commanded a regiment, which at different times during 1863-65 rendered valuable and efficient service and was especially useful during the “Price’s Raid” of 1864.

 At the close of the war, Colonel Coates devoted his time and attention to rebuilding the city, which had lost nearly half its population during the previous four years.
 At that time, no railroad had reached the limits of Kansas City, nor was there one closer than 30 miles.
 By the war’s end, Leavenworth, Kansas, the old rival of Kansas City, had prospered, had a population of 15,000, and embraced the metropolitan lifestyle.

 Undaunted, Colonel Coates and his associates began where they had left off in 1860, aroused a new interest of Eastern capitalists in the various railroad lines projected before the war, and almost before the people of Leavenworth were aware of it, had renewed the contract with the Hannibal and St. Joseph Railroad Company for building the Cameron branch of that road.
 They also procured the charter for a bridge over the Missouri River at Kansas City and induced a wealthy corporation to undertake the construction of it; they had incorporated the Missouri River, Fort Scott, and Gulf Railroad, obtained for it a splendid endowment of land from the State of Kansas, and effected a treaty between the government and various tribes of the Indian nation, giving the company significant advantages.